No pedestrian crossing on busy Kildare route until year's end at least

 A raised pedestrian crossing will not be provided on a busy Naas route until at least the final quarter of this year.

-Local councillor Bill Clear asked for the crossing near the junction of Mill Lane and Sallins Road, the busiest traffic route in.
+Local councillor Bill Clear asked for the crossing near the junction of Mill Lane and Sallins Road, the busiest traffic route in Naas.

 He pointed out that money has been allocated and it would make it safer for children walking to school.